 Ed's Herb Patch

-Thai Basil - This is a fantastic herb for putting in a pesto or into soups and curries.
-As you can see in the video it’s now going to seed, this is obvious from the flowers.
-Remove these to keep it growing leaves and keep it growing nice and bushy.
+- Basil is a fantastic herb for pesto, soups & curries and doesn't always need a hot climate to grow, try companion planting with your tomatoes.
+Ed shows us his Thai Basil and how it’s now going to seed, this is obvious from the flowers.
+Remove these to keep growing it's leaves nice and bushy.

 Step 15